garrettgibo/DSC-180-Autonomous-Systems/README.md

 ```

 This will launch a gazebo simulation containing a test vehicle with sensors that
 were used for this project.
+Because the simulation requires both ROS and gazebo
+which have large graphical portions, these packages must be run a system that
+has ROS setup already and also has some type of grapical interface, for example
+X on linux based systems.

 ### Analysis